Welcome to today's edition of the Rush 24-7 podcast.

 Forget unbiased, because that's gone out the window a long time ago.

-So typical, do you think a woman who has an abortion should be put in jail?
+Do you think a woman who has an abortion should be put in jail?

-No, the uh the doctor ought to go to jail.
+And no, the doctor ought to go to jail.

-I think it might have been Ron Paul.
+It might have been Ron Paul.

 I don't know who said it.

-Uh but it was it was uh it was fascinating to me, as I said to watch this because it hit me upside the head, even though I say as I instinctively knew this, uh that uh all of the top-tier candidates, because of these questions.
+But it was fascinating to me, as I said, to watch this because it hit me upside the head, even though I say as I instinctively knew this, that all of the top-tier candidates, because of these questions, see, there's always a silver lining in everything.

 There's always an upside.

-Now, uh this is not an endorsement.
+Now, this is not an endorsement.

-I'm not you know I don't endorse during primaries.
+You know, I don't endorse during primaries.

 And I've told you during the course of this whole campaign year that one of the things that's bothering me, I'm a Reagan conservative, and I believe conservatism, it's in my soul and it's in my heart.

-And I know it is the best way for us to manage our affairs to ensure that most prosperity for the most, to continue our freedom, uh to protect our country, conservatism sees people and sees potential.
+And I know it is the best way for us to manage our affairs to ensure most prosperity for the most, to continue our freedom, to protect our country.

 Liberalism looks at people and sees victims.